vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-doodle by embracing creativity you unlock a source of happiness that is as boundless as your imagination in the process you cultivate a richer more vibrant life one where happiness is not just experienced but actively created chapter 18 embracing change as a path to happiness change is one of the few constants in life yet it's something many of us resist whether it's a new job the end of a relationship a move to a different city or even the natural aging process change can feel uncomfortable and unsettling however learning to
+doodle by embracing creativity you unlock a source of happiness that is as boundless as your imagination in the process you cultivate a richer more vibrant life one where happiness is not just experienced but actively created
+\n ##chapter \n 18 embracing change as a path to happiness change is one of the few constants in life yet it's something many of us resist whether it's a new job the end of a relationship a move to a different city or even the natural aging process change can feel uncomfortable and unsettling however learning to